SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

      Like before, `filename` accepts wildcards, can be a list of files (separated by white spaces) and can be replaced by `.` to include all files with changes.
 Again, the recommended practice would be to upload data in small-ish chunks.
 You can run an upload command after a few commits (so not necessarily after each commit).

+     You can add `--to <remote>` to upload to a specific remote.

      If the set of files you upload includes files that have been changed locally but not committed, they will be automatically committed when uploading.
 See full syntax [here](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Help#upload-local-changes-to-a-remote-repository).

      After running `gin upload`, the data will be uploaded to the GIN server and it will be possible to fetch it later from there.
 However, note this command sends all changes made in the directory to the server, including deletions, renames, etc. Therefore, if you delete files from the directory on your computer and perform a gin upload, the deletion will also be sent and the file will be removed from the server as well.
 Such changes can be synchronized without uploading any new files by not specifying any files or directories (i.e. simply running `git upload`).
 See further details in [the docs basic workflow](https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Usage+Tutorial#basic-workflow-only-using-gin).

+4. **Consider whether to lock the data**
+   You may want to lock the data to save space locally or to prevent editing in the future - see the section on [File locking](#file-locking) for further details.

 > [!TIP]
 >